CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-order/new-production-issue.md

     ![Ready](./media/Done2.webp)
 9. Remarks form will appear.

     Issue series can be chosen from the drop-down list.
-This value can be preset in ProcessForce form Document Numbering: Main Menu > Administration > System Initialization > Document Numbering.
+This value can be preset in CompuTec ProcessForce form Document Numbering: Main Menu > Administration > System Initialization > Document Numbering.
 If the series is not picked, the default ones will be selected.

     Remarks can be added.